 2. Colour-in World Map (free)

 For the minimalists among us who want to travel light this free digital map is a way to while away the time reminiscing about your travels as you colour in where you've been.

 You can print it colour or black and white and it looks great printed onto board and hung with a simple poster hanger.

 You can grab your free colour in world map here or click the map above.

 3. Cookbook (bonus if it’s from a cooking class or local restaurant)

 Okay, depending on the size of the book and how you're travelling it might not be the easiest item to carry around!

-Some of my favourite recipes come from small pamphlets and photocopied recipes I was given during various cooking lessons in India, Thailand and Indonesia and what a way to relive a moment with a special dish!
+Some of my favourite recipes come from small pamphlets and photocopied recipes I was given during various cooking lessons in India, Thailand and Indonesia.

-Plus, you’re in the perfect place to pick up the exact spices or special local ingredients required but do check you can bring them back into your home country.
+Plus, you’re in the perfect place to pick up the exact spices or special local ingredients required so it's a win-win!